Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

 I don’t know if you’ll receive this.
 I don’t know if you’ve received any of my emails.
 I suspect you’re not checking your PPDC account.
-I understand that your server access will be shortly terminated.
-Marshal Hansen has provided me with your forwarding email address.
+I understand your server access will soon be terminated.
+Marshal Hansen provided me with your forwarding email address.

 This morning I saw the report from the offsite physiologists you were working with.
 I can’t discuss its contents, but I wanted you to know that I saw it.